kajalprakashpatil09/AppiumConcepts/README.md

-This repository contains automation scripts designed for comprehensive testing of mobile applications on both Android and iOS platforms using the Appium framework, encompassing both basic and advanced functionalities.
+This repository contains automation scripts designed for mobile applications on both Android and iOS platforms using the Appium framework, encompassing both basic and advanced functionalities.